Full-scale alarm triggered by comunication failure

 The tunnnel was completed in 2000 for power supply cables.
 It consists of approximately 9kms of tunnelling with three primary shafts and several minor shafts.

-Next story in National: Free school milk 'will provide health benefits'
+Next story in New Zealand: Free school milk 'will provide health benefits'

 Copyright © 2012, Radio New Zealand